Io-x/zdocs/DiscreteMaths.md

 15. Distinguish between the Domain and Codomain of a function

-16. Write the inverse, converse and contrapositive of the following statement: "If it is raining, then Collins has her umbrella up"
+16. Write the inverse, converse and contrapositive of the following statement: "If it is raining, then Collins has his umbrella up"

-17. Prove by counter example that for every real number $x,\: (x + 1)^2=x^2+1$
+17. Prove by counter example that for every real number $x$, $(x + 1)^2=x^2+1$

 18. Prove that $\sqrt2$ is irrational by contradiction